Budgeting for Caregivers: Essential Tips for Financial Planning

 • Out-of-pocket: Be able to identify which of the costs are uncovered by the policy of insurance.
 These can include other medical supplies, home modifications, or personal care services.

-• Claims Procedures: Understand how to file a claim and the types of records you might keep to support such claims.
+• Claims Procedures: Understand how to file a claim and the types of records you might keep supporting such claims.
 Filed expeditiously, the claims you make could help support you financially when you need it most.

 2. Long-Term Care Insurance